XCOPRI® (CENOBAMATE TABLETS) CV IS TITRATED AT 2-WEEK INTERVALS1

 Not actual sizes.

-Maximum dosage: If needed based on clinical response and tolerability, dosage may be increased above 200 mg/day by increments of 50 mg/day every 2 weeks to a maximum of 400 mg/day.1
+Maximum dosage: Dosage may be increased above 200 mg/day by increments of 50 mg/day every 2 weeks to a maximum of 400 mg/day.

-For patients with mild or moderate hepatic impairment, the maximum recommended dosage is 200 mg once daily.
-XCOPRI is not recommended for use in patients with severe hepatic impairment.1
+Patients with mild or moderate hepatic impairment: 200 mg/day is the maximum dosage.
+XCOPRI is not recommended for use in patients with severe hepatic impairment.

 See Prescribing Information for additional Dosage and Administration instructions.